National Football Federation of Guatemala

 The National Football Federation of Guatemala (Federación Nacional de Fútbol de Guatemala), known as Fedefut Guate or FENAFUTG, is the governing body of football in Guatemala.
+Founded in 1919, it is based in Zone 15 of Guatemala City.

-It organizes the football league, Liga Nacional de Guatemala, Primera División de Ascenso, Segunda División de Ascenso, Copa de Guatemala, the Guatemala national football team, and the Guatemala women's national football team.
-Its offices are located in Guatemala City.
+It organizes the football league, Liga Guate, Liga Primera División, Liga Segunda División, Liga Tercera División, the Guatemala national football team, and the Guatemala women's national football team.

 FENAFUTG were suspended by FIFA on 28 October 2016, however, the suspension was lifted on May 31, 2018 after the organization's normalization committee became fully operational.

 History

 The Guatemala national football team represents Guatemala in international matches and it falls under the direct command of Federacion Nacional de Futbol de Guatemala.
 Association Football was established in 1919 and Guatemala became a FIFA member in 1946, and got their CONCACAF affiliation in 1961.

 Rules of the Guatemalan Football Federation

 The National Football Federation of Guatemala has been in charge of overseeing many regulations which are divided into general and competition.

 The most important general rules are: Status of the National Federation of Association Football in Guatemala, General Rules of Competition, Regulation of the Professional First Division, Regulation Commission Disciplinary Commission, Player Regulations, and rules of the Referees Committee.

 The most important competition regulations are the Laws of the Game of FIFA.